szymonos/cka-course/docs/07-Security/21-Service-Account.md

 By default, every Kubernetes namespace has a `default` service account.
 Every pod in that namespace is automatically assigned this `default` service account unless otherwise specified.
 If you want to use a different service account for a specific pod, you can specify it in the pod specification.

-here’s an example of how you can specify a service account for a pod in the pod specification:
+here's an example of how you can specify a service account for a pod in the pod specification:

 ```yaml
 apiVersion: v1